creativenull/website/blog/posts/7-riotjs-review.md

 This was just some of the things I encountered with riot.
 Overall, it's a great framework to get started with, only, if you are an intermediate developer coming from a vue/svelte (something similar to these frameworks) background.
 I am still in the process on using this framework.
 Currently, I'm building a workout app with it and streaming this on [twitch][twitch] 🙂.
-Feeling free to join me as I keep making these reviews for other frameworks as well.
+Feel free to join me as I keep making these reviews for other frameworks as well.

 [twitch]: https://twitch.tv/creativenull
 [riot]: https://riot.js.org